mcancell/Py-ETL-Notebook/Readme.md

-# General Info
-The project is currently under development and changes regularly both in terms of code and organization
 ### About Me

 My name is Mike Cancell (https://www.linkedin.com/in/mikecancell/).
 If you’re visiting this repository, it’s likely because you want to evaluate my current Python skills.
 This repo will give you some insight into my capabilities.